snhirsch/mustang-midi-bridge/README.md

 otherwise wait a bit until I can refine the packaging and arrange to have the various pieces configured from a common setup file.

-I'm currently working on implementation of amp and effects models added in the Mustang v2 products and hope to have that checked in soon.
+Support added for amp and effects models specific to the Mustang v2 products.
+This has had only limited testing.

+Added a python script to exercise the bridge.

 # Introduction